-"Browsing" is such a mundane word for the glory of happenstance when you go looking for one thing and take home just the thing, which you weren’t even looking for at the time.
-Browsing is a large part of the value of NoveList Select in a library catalog, but until the release of Reader Insights in the Select Analytics Dashboard, we weren’t able to see the browsing in the same way I saw the library patron get excited about a biography.
-It’s not a surprise that we see NoveList Select-wide most of the top-ten titles, authors, and series are the obvious: The Midnight Library is a top title, James Patterson is the top author, and Jack Reacher and Diary of a Wimpy Kid are in a heated battle for #1 series position.
+Browsing is a large part of the value of NoveList Select in a library catalog, but until the release of Reader Insights in the Select Analytics Dashboard, we weren’t able to see the browsing in the same way I could measure users thumbing through the stacks.
+It’s not a surprise that we see NoveList Select-wide most of the top-ten titles, authors, and series are the obvious: Spare is far and away the top title, Colleen Hoover has finally unseated James Patterson as the top author, and the Chief Inspector Armand Gamache Series sit firmly in the #1 series position.

 But we also see interesting outliers.
-One library system noticed that Invisible Women by Caroline Criado-Perez was in their top titles but didn’t have the copies or holds of the other top titles.
-I’ll leave it to some of the more data-savvy people to brainstorm why that would be the case.
+One library system consistently sees that many of their top titles were nonfiction, including such titles as Rebels at Sea and The Philosophy of Modern Song.
 If you’re looking for ideas of what to do when nonfiction sneaks into your top ten titles, I’ve got you covered with five easy next steps:

-- Displays!
+1. Create a display.
 Make this one both in-person and digital to get the biggest reach.
-A book like Invisible Women showing up in top viewed titles shows an interest in books on Society and Culture (search GN Society and Culture in NoveList to find more in that genre) as well as incisive, issue-oriented books written in an accessible writing style (search AP incisive AND AP issue-oriented AND AP accessible to find more books with those appeal terms).
-NoveList has you covered with read-alikes, but you can quickly and easily look for more books on data to fill out the display by searching SU data mining.
+A book like The Philosophy of Modern Song showing up in top viewed titles might show an interest in the cultural impact of pop music (search GN arts and entertainment AND GN society and culture in NoveList to find similar books at that cross-roads) with a conversational writing style (search AP conversational for more).
+NoveList has you covered with read-alikes, but you can quickly and easily look for more books on pop music to fill out the display by searching DE Popular music.

-- Staff education.
-Us heavy nonfiction readers are occasionally forgotten in the push for readers’ advisory and genre education.
-In NoveList Plus under Keeping Up, check out the Biography and Memoir (UI 441719) page, and encourage your staff to read some of our feature articles on nonfiction and peruse the Nonfiction Recommended Reads Lists to help your staff feel comfortable talking about everything nonfiction has to offer.
+2. Staff education.
+We heavy nonfiction readers are occasionally forgotten in the push for readers’ advisory and genre education.
+In NoveList Plus under Genre Guides check out the Life Stories (Biography, Autobiography, and Memoir) for Adults (UI 436423) page.
+Encourage your staff to read some of our feature articles on nonfiction and peruse the Nonfiction Recommended Reads Lists to help your staff feel comfortable talking about everything nonfiction has to offer.
 A search for the popular genre GN Nonfiction that reads like fiction will help you find those nonfiction titles everyone is talking about.

-- Add some nonfiction into your book clubs.
+5. Add some nonfiction to your book clubs.
 Your solid fiction readers might be looking to read a good nonfiction title and not sure where to start.
-Invisible Women would be a great book for a general fiction book club.
 Need more ideas?
-We’ve got a Recommended Reads list with Book Club Best Bets for Nonfiction Fans (UI 445559), as well as articles with specific nonfiction recommendations for different types of readers, such as horror fans.
+We’ve got a Recommended Reads list with Book Club Best Bets for Nonfiction Fans (UI 445559) or Nonfiction That Reads Like Fiction for Adults (UI 453103).
+We also offer plenty of articles with specific nonfiction recommendations for different types of readers, such as horror fans.

 Have NoveList Select and curious about interesting anomalies that might pop up in your community’s browsing data?
 You can request access to the Analytics Dashboard by emailing firstname.lastname@example.org.